jadecobra/python_tdd_exercises/source/exception handling.rst

 * RED: make it fail

-  our solution has a problem, the ``exception_handler`` always returns ``failed`` regardless of what we provide as an argument, we should add a new test to ``test_exception_handling`` that provides a different input with an expectation of a different result
+  the solution has a problem, the ``exception_handler`` always returns ``failed`` regardless of what I provide as an argument, I should add a new test to ``test_exception_handling`` that provides a different input with an expectation of a different result

   .. code-block:: python